-Outcomes from our outreach support highlighted the urgent need for well-being therapy services and as a result of COVID-response funding in November 2020 we were able to develop a successful new counselling service with qualified Psychological Therapist/Integrative Counsellors.
+Outcomes from our outreach support highlighted the urgent need for well-being therapy services and as a result of COVID-response funding we were able to develop a successful new counselling service with experienced Psychological Therapist/Integrative Counsellors.

-Sessions are for parents or carers who have a child or young person with a disability, siblings (young carers), grandparents or the child/ young person with the disability or life-limiting illness.
+Parent carers who have a child or young person with a disability, siblings (young carers), and children/ young people with the disability or life-limiting illness accessed counselling this year.